GPUOpen-Tools/gpu_performance_api/BUILD.md

   * Param 6: GPU - the GPU to take the counter names from (ex: Gfx9)
   * Param 7: GPU ASIC - (optional) the subversion of GPU to take the counter names from

-See the various PublicCounterDefinitions\*.txt files in the [PublicCounterCompilerInputFiles](Src/PublicCounterCompilerInputFiles) directory.
+See the various PublicCounterDefinitions/*.txt files in the [PublicCounterCompilerInputFiles](Src/PublicCounterCompilerInputFiles) directory.
 These contain all the counter definitions.
 Each counter is given a name, a description, a type, an optional usage type, a list of hardware counters required and a formula applied to the values of the hardware counters to calculate the value of the counter.

 Counter formulas are expressed in a Reverse Polish Notation and are made up the following elements: